crmne/cld3/README.md

 In short:

-`get_language` returns the most likely language.
+`get_language` returns the most likely language as the named tuple `LanguagePrediction`.
+Proportion is always 1.0 when called in this way.

 `get_frequent_languages` will return the top number of guesses, up to a maximum specified (in the example, 5).
 The maximum is mandatory.
+Proportion will be set to the proportion of bytes found to be the target language in the list.

 In the normal cld3 library, "und" may be returned as a language for unknown languages (with no other stats given).
 This library filters that result out as extraneous; if the language couldn't be detected, nothing will be returned.
 This also means, as a consequence, `get_frequent_languages` may return fewer results than what you asked for, or none at all.